-Enterprise PDM clientEach computer accessing the Enterprise PDM fmust have one of the following clients instal accessing the Enterprise PDM file vault of the following clients installed: Enterprise PDM Supports working with all file types, including enhanced management and previewing of CAD formats such as SolidWorks.
+Enterprise PDM client • accessing the Enterprise PDM file vault of the following clients installed: Enterprise PDM Supports working with all file types, including enhanced management and previewing of CAD formats such as SolidWorks.
 CAD add-ins allow users to access Enterprise PDM from within the CAD application.
 Enterprise PDM Contributor Supports working with all file types, including CAD files.
 However, the CAD add-ins are not supported on this client type.
 Enterprise PDM Viewer Allows read-only access to file vaults; user cannot add or modify (check out, check in, update values) files or use CAD add-ins.